PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/create-presentation.md

 Our guide to [Integrating Mentimeter questions into presentations](https://elearningyork.wpcomstaging.com/2023/10/26/integrating-mentimeter-questions-into-presentations/) covers three options on how to do this:

 1. Create and deliver the whole presentation in Mentimeter
-2. Switiching between PowerPoint/Google Slides and Mentimeter
+2. Switch between PowerPoint/Google Slides and Mentimeter
 3. Import PowerPoint/Google Slides into Mentimeter

 !!!
 Warning